Cairi-S/Welcome-Foolish-Mortals/README.md

 - Have clear audio and visual cues which show where I have clicked.
   - To stay with the themeing of the site when a game button is clicked the opacity will change to a ghostly 0.5, this is accompanied by the corresponding audio.
 - Be able to play with and without audio.
-  - The player has the option to toggle between the audio being muted and on - this is clearly displayed in the navbar by easily recognisable icons.
+  - The player has the option to toggle between the audio being muted and on - this is clearly displayed in the navbar by easily recognizable icons.
 - Get clear feedback on the number of turns the player is on.
   - A turn counter has been implemented so the player can keep track of what turn they are on.
 - Get clear feedback on the users Highest Score.